openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-common.rst

 .. note::

-   The
-   do_kernel_configcheck
-   task can also optionally report if an option is overridden during processing.
+   The :ref:`ref-tasks-kernel_configcheck` task can also optionally report if an option is overridden during processing.

 For each output warning, a message points to the file that contains a list of the options and a pointer to the configuration fragment that